phreeza/manuscript_axon_potentials/doc/manuscript.md

 When performing a typical current source density analysis, the local number of fibers cannot be disentangled from membrane current density [@Nicholson1973Theoretical].
-The membrane current densities can independently vary with time and ?XXXXX?.
+The membrane current densities can independently vary with time and location.
 In the case of an axonal fiber bundle as discussed here, the situation is different: the number of fibers is variable in space, in particular in the terminal zone, but the membrane voltages at different locations are highly determined, because they are temporally shifted versions